 Improved Cognitive Function

-Some studies suggest that eating walnuts may improve learning capacity and motor skills in older adults with mild cognitive impairment.This is because walnuts contain antioxidants like vitamin E and polyphenols that prevent memory loss by protecting neurons from damage caused by free radicals.
+Some studies suggest that eating nuts such as walnuts may improve learning capacity and motor skills in older adults with mild cognitive impairment.This is because nuts contain antioxidants like vitamin E and polyphenols that prevent memory loss by protecting neurons from damage caused by free radicals.
 Nuts also contain omega-3 fatty acids, which are important for healthy mental function (15).

 Lean and toned up body isn’t just a far-fetched fantasy.
 Check out the BetterMe app and watch it propel your weight loss journey into high gear!